mark-monteiro/markmonteiro.info/README.md

 My personal website.
 Hosted on Github Pages, which uses the Jekyll static website framework.

-# Running Locally
+# Development
+The site is developed in a Linux environment (Ubuntu) and has also been tested to work when running in Bash on Ubuntu on Windows.
+All components of the site are cross-platform and should build on Windows as well, but this has not been tested.

 ## Dependencies
+The following dependencies must be installed to build and run the project locally.

 - Ruby
 - Rubygems
 - Bundler
+- Node/NPM

-See https://pages.github.com/versions/ for the latest version information used by Github Pages.
+See https://pages.github.com/versions/ for the latest version information of ruby and rubygems used by Github Pages.

 ## Install
 ```